Leviathan Wakes: Plot summary

 On Eros, Miller finds Holden's crew and helps them survive an ambush attempt.
 They locate the body of Julie Mao in a hotel shower infected with a strange, organic growth.
 On her phone Miller finds logs detailing the progression of her affliction, which seems to be fueled by exposure to energy and radiation, and the coordinates of an asteroid where one of the ships that attacked the Canterbury is docked.
 Before Miller and the crew of the Rocinante can leave Eros, a station-wide radiation alert is issued and security begins herding people into the numerous radiation shelters.
 Miller and Holden discover that the radiation alert has been faked by Eros's security contractor, the Earth-based company Protogen, and that people in the shelters have in fact been infected with the same disease as Julie.
-The zombie-like infected people attack the rest of Eros, spreading the infection via vomit.
+The infection is spread by Protogen personnel using various methods and subsequent contact with infected individuals.
 Miller and the crew of the Rocinante narrowly manage to escape the station.

 Miller and the crew of the Rocinante follow the coordinates from Julie's phone to find one of the stealth ships abandoned.
 The team finds a Protogen video explaining that the infection is in fact a molecular biological replication mechanism created by extrasolar aliens with the intent of reaching Earth and hijacking its early biosphere in order to create something for its own mysterious purposes, but which had been captured by Saturn's gravity and stranded.
 Protogen, which had discovered the organism on Saturn's moon Phoebe and dubbed it the "protomolecule," orchestrated its release on Eros as an experiment in an attempt to discover what it was designed to do given a rich biological source.
 To this end they had carried out the false flag attack on the Canterbury in order to start a war which would distract the Solar System from the criminal operation on Eros.

 With the OPA, Miller and the crew of the Rocinante attack Protogen's secret base in the belt.
 They capture lead scientist Antony Dresden, who reveals he believes the Protomolecule is humanity's key to the stars, and that by modifying it for their purposes, humanity could become gods.
 Realizing that Dresden's rationale is likely to be accepted by the powers that be on Earth and Mars, and thus that this horrific research would be allowed to continue, Miller summarily executes Dresden without warning, angering Holden.

 Realizing that it is likely that the Protomolecule will be sought after by malicious actors in the future, the OPA and Miller plan to crash a large ship into Eros to propel it into the Sun.
 Miller leads a team onto the exterior of Eros to rig the station with bombs to ensure no one can capture it while en route.
 Miller, deciding he has completed everything he wanted in life, stays behind on Eros.
 Just before the ship impacts the station, however, the trajectory of Eros is suddenly and inexplicably altered.